 Corporate Debt Substitution and Spillover of ECB Corporate Bond Purchase Program

-Using the corporate bond purchase program undertaken by European countries in the aftermath of the sovereign debt crisis as a laboratory, this paper highlights the role that corporate bond market can play in mitigating adverse financial shock emanating from the banking sector.
-The direct purchase by the central bank results in more bond issuance and less bond spread by eligible non-financial borrowers relative to the valid counterparts with equal access to the bond market.
-Moreover, the decreasing reliance on bank financing by borrowers with access to the bond market generates a pass-through effect on the real economy.
-Banks that have pre-existing relationship with borrowers eligible for the bond purchase program are found to reallocate credit supply towards firms fully depending on bank financing.
-The financial spillover translates into a higher propensity to invest and to hire by the bank-based borrowers, which are more likely to be capital-constraint.
+Using the corporate bond purchase program undertaken by European countries in the aftermath of the sovereign debt crisis as a laboratory, this paper highlights the role that corporate bond market can play in mitigating adverse financial shocks emanating from the banking sector.
+The direct purchase by the central bank resulted in more bond issuance and lower bond spread by eligible non-financial borrowers relative to the valid counterparts with the equal access to the bond market.
+Moreover, the decreasing reliance on bank financing by borrowers with the access to the bond market generated a pass-through effect on the real economy.
+Banks that have pre-existing relationships with borrowers eligible for the bond purchase program are found to strongly reallocate credit supply towards firms fulling relying on bank for external financing.
+The financial spillover translated into a higher propensity to invest and to hire by the bank-based borrowers, which are more likely to be capital-constraint.

 Financial Economics, TA for Professor Martina Jasova, Spring 2019

 Financial Economics, TA for Professor Tamrat Gashaw, Fall 2018

 Financial Economics, TA for Professor Irasema Alonso, Spring 2018

 Intermediate Macroeconomics, TA for Professor Xavier Sala-I-Martin, Fall 2017